It is the same every year – and we love it!

 It’s time for Oktoberfest!

-Of course, there are lots of traditional things around this celebration.
-Beers are served in liters while leather pants and dirndl dresses dominate the scene.
-The Wiesn dress code is like an unwritten law.
+Of course, there are many traditions around this celebration.
+Malty lagers are served in large steins, while dirndl dresses dominate the scene.

 And where there is beer, food is not far away.

 The most popular Schmankerl, or delicacies, at Oktoberfest are all hearty and hefty: grilled chicken, large soft pretzels, sausages, cheesy dips, pork knuckle, onion tart, coleslaw, potato salad, and bread dumplings are all favorites.

 But most of us are celebrating this momentous festival far, far away from Munich.

 In order to bring the Oktoberfest fun this year into your own home kitchens, I put together a Foodal collection of 17 popular German recipes – that way, we all can enjoy a little Bavarian coziness no matter where we are!